-The dominant background in e^+ e^- pairs is random combinations of electrons and positrons from π^0 -Dalitz decay and γ -conversion.
-The aim of the background suppression strategy is to reject those pairs even if they were partially reconstructed.
-The following cuts were used to reject combinatorial background.
+The dominant background in e^+e^- pairs are random combinations of electrons and positrons from π^0 -Dalitz decay and γ conversion.
+The aim of the background suppression strategy is to reject those pairs even if they were only partially reconstructed.
 The first cut is a pair cut in which all e^+ e^- pairs with invariant mass below 25 MeV are removed assuming that they originate from γ conversion.
 In the next two cuts fully reconstructed and identified electrons are combined with potential electron candidates that have momentum information only either because they left the acceptance after/within the STS or they escaped the electron identification because of inefficiencies.
 The last cut on p_t must be applied very gently, as it can reject the signal as well.
 In addition another topology cut can be used, which allows to suppress background pairs if one track was not fully identified in all detectors.

-For the first time a low-mass di-electron simulation was obtained for central Au+Au collisions at 3.5 AGeV beam energy.
+For the first time a low-mass di-electron simulation was obtained for central Au+Au collisions at $3.5A~{\rm GeV}$ beam energy.
 Electron identification for this simulation was performed with RICH and ToF information only.
-The magnetic field was scaled down by 50 % in order to account for the lower momenta.
-Invariant mass distributions after applying all background rejection cuts are presented in Figure 1 and 2.
+The magnetic field was scaled down by $50~{\rm \%}$ in order to account for the lower momenta.
+Invariant mass distributions after applying all background rejection cuts are presented in Figs. 1 and 2.
+The S/B ratios and efficiencies for low-mass mesons are summarized in Table 1.

-Figure 1: Invariant mass spectra for 2M central Au+Au collisions at 8 AGeV (left) and 25 AGeV (right) beam energies after applying all cuts.
+Figure 1: Invariant mass spectra for 2M central Au+Au collisions at a beam energy of 8A GeV (left) and 25A GeV (right) after applying all cuts

-Figure 2: Invariant mass spectra for 1M central Au+Au collisions at 3.5 AGeV beam energy after applying all cuts.
+Figure 2: Invariant mass spectra for 1M central Au+Au collisions at 3.5A GeV beam energy after applying all cuts